 Cancer Epigenetic Biology and Therapeutics

-Our team studies the epigenetics of cancer cells with the aim of designing effective epigenetic-based therapies for children with cancer.
+Our team studies the epigenetics in tumours with the aim of designing effective epigenetic-based therapies for children with cancer.

 Team Leader